Easy Vegan Carrot Top Pesto Recipe

 Vegan and non-vegan uses for this homemade pesto recipe

-Although I recommend it as a topping for your favorite pasta, as it is printed below, this vegan pesto sauce also makes a nice dip for vegetables and chips and a flavorful sandwich spread.
-You can also use it to make a pesto pizza.
+Although I recommend it as a topping for your favorite pasta as a tasty bowl of carrot top pesto pasta, this vegan pesto sauce also makes a nice dip for vegetables and chips and a flavorful sandwich spread.
+You can also use this simple carrot top pesto recipe to make a pesto pizza.
+(It’s a great topping for a fun version of a vegan pizza!)

-Although this is a vegan pesto recipe, I like using it with white meats and fish.
+And although this is a vegan pesto recipe, I like using this simple pesto sauce with white meats and fish.
 It is great with chicken and a blend of cheeses for a homemade pesto chicken pizza.
-Or try it to make a pesto chicken salad or topping for fresh, grilled fish.
+Or use this carrot leaves recipe to make a pesto chicken salad or a flavorful topping for grilled vegetables.
+You can even use it to make green eggs and ham, which is a favorite in my house.

 You might be surprised by some of the other ingredients in this pesto recipe.
 Most pesto recipes call for extra virgin olive oil.
 Extra virgin olive oil tends to have a beautiful, somewhat delicate flavor.
 You can use extra virgin olive oil in this recipe.
 But because the other ingredients, in particular the carrot greens, have such bold flavor, it isn’t necessary to use an expensive oil.
 Taste the olive oil before you begin and if you like the flavor, it should work in this recipe.

-In addition, this recipe calls for walnuts, not the European pine nuts used in a traditional pesto.
+This recipe calls for walnuts, not the European pine nuts used in traditional pesto.
 You can use pine nuts if you prefer them to walnuts.
-However I do not recommend using Chinese pine nuts, which can cause a condition called, “pine mouth.”
+However, you might want to stay away from Chinese pine nuts, which can cause a condition called, “pine mouth.”

 - 1/4 cup unsalted walnuts